adityalahiri/adityalahiri.github.io/TIL.md

 A daily log of little things I learn pertaining to Computer Science and AI/ML.
 (Inspired by [Seth Godin](https://seths.blog/))

+## 26/6/20

+* Found this new Python feature in latest release that allows merging of dictionaries using |.
+Super cool!

 ## 25/6/20

 * Learnt about the *isinstance* function in Python to check data types